wultra/powerauth-crypto/docs/Standard-RESTful-API.md

     - `deviceInfo` - Information about the user device, e.g. `iPhone12,3`.
     - `extras` - Any client side attributes associated with this activation, like a more detailed information about the client, etc.
 - Request encrypted with level 1 encryption:
-    - `activationType` - Assume that standard activation is using "CODE" constant as an activation type.
+    - `type` - Assume that standard activation is using "CODE" constant as an activation type.
-    - `activationCode` - Represents an `ACTIVATION_CODE` value
+    - `identityAttributes` - Contains the `ACTIVATION_CODE` value inside this map, mapped using the `code` key.
 - Not encrypted values (HTTP header)
     - `applicationKey` - Represents an application with a given `APPLICATION_KEY`